We are currently accepting applications for occupational therapists to join us. Contact us if you are interested.

 Love working with people and/or horses

-Please contact us and we would love to have you join our team!
+We would love to have you join our team!

 Nancy Lyon & her husband, Dan, are co-founders of LyonHeart Equine Assisted Learning.
 They have four grown children and seven grandchildren.
 Her hobbies include riding motorcycles & horses, crafts, and spoiling her grandchildren.